 It may be tempting after signing the divorce papers to jump back into the dating scene.
 Many people skip the first crucial step and then start dating the same type of person over again.
-What is this first step?
+What is this first step when dating post-divorce?
 Do a self-assessment.

 After taking stock of your own qualities, determine the ones that you are seeking in someone else.
 Assess if you are being too picky – wanting the same qualities that you did eons ago in college.
 Someone looking like she stepped out of Sports Illustrated is unrealistic.
 Wanting a buff guy driving an expensive sports car is superficial.
 No one is going to tick all of the boxes on your date wish list.
 What traits do you have that can attract the type of mate that you desire?
 An acquaintance of mine said that in her AA group, they are told to make a list of the values and characteristics that they would want in a mate – and to be that person.
 Great advice.

 Doing an impartial self-assessment is nearly impossible.
 Consider asking a few trusted friends to give your brutally honest feedback.
 You may have a behavior that is off-putting, such as spitting when you talk.
 Two people told me that I can have harsh words.
 Now that I am conscious of this, I am less opinionated or critical.